phuongbuimai-agilityio/python-training/unit_converter/README.md

 2. Accept and validate input for source unit, target unit, and value to convert
 3. Display the converted value with appropriate precision and formatting
 4. Handle errors such as invalid units, unsupported conversions, non-numeric values
+5. Save conversion history to a CSV file and view it

 ---

 ## Design Patterns Used

+- **Factory Pattern**: Used to create converters based on the selected conversion type
+- **Singleton Pattern**: Ensures only one instance of the converter factory is created

 ---